IlanIwumbwe/Ylva/readme.md

 Welcome to *Ylva*

-Ylva will see improvements over time.

-A subset of the UCI commands have been implemented, enough to be able to connect to a UCI GUI and test.
+A subset of the UCI commands have been implemented.

 Run `make` to compile into a `ylva` executable, which you can then run in your terminal.
 Alternatively, add the engine to a UCI GUI.